Skip to content

 You need to be prepared to adapt your campaigns and strategies as needed.
 Yes, it may be late in the game, but it is worthwhile to do it before the product is officially released.

 You can leverage beta testing spots to increase FOMO and drive early interest.
-If the product is unacceptable for beta testing, individuals can sign up for an email list and be notified once it becomes available.
+If the product is not acceptable for beta testing, individuals can sign up for an email list to be notified when it becomes available.

 9. Ensure Everything is Ready